farirpgs/fari-games/_games/charge-rpg.md

 Rule breaking elements.
 3 per character.
 List multiple examples at the bottom of the doc.

-e.g.
+e.g. +
 - Use an action instead of another in certain situation

+- Get a specific advantage in certain situations
+	- Increased effect when using poison
+	- Increased effect but reduced position when making a deal with a faction

+- Reactively create an asset (e.g. barricade, trap, letter of introduction, fire)

+- Gain a one-use protection against a threat (anti-venom, silent gear, lucky charm)
 - ...
 ```

 ## Recap

-> **The Character Sheet**
+> #### The Character Sheet
-> —
+>

-- 5 Aspects to highlight who you are.
+> - 5 Aspects to highlight who you are.
 (Core Concept, Trouble, Relationship and 2 other aspects)
-- 7 Action dots distributed across the 12 actions to explain what you are good at.
+> - 7 Action dots distributed across the 12 actions to explain what you are good at.
-- 9 Stress slots that can be used to boost your actions
+> - 9 Stress slots that can be used to boost your actions.
-- 4 Harm Aspects to track your long-lasting physical or mental consequences
+> - 3 Condition gauges with 3 pressure levels to track a character's physical, insight or resolve condition.
-- ⚠️ Talents ? ⚠️
+> - ⚠️ Talents ? ⚠️

-# Basics
+# Basics | Mechanics

 [GAME_NAME] is a "story first" kind of game.
 You first tell the story, and look at the rules afterwards to see if something needs to happen on the mechanics side.

 The mechanics are there to help you resolve situation where you basically don't know the direct answers to a question.

-Will _this character_ find what they are looking for, can _that character_ convince this merchant to talk, how will _this faction_ react to _this big event_, etc.
+_Will this character find what they are looking for, can that character convince this merchant to talk, how will this faction react to this big event, etc._

 ## Rolling Dice

 [GAME_NAME] uses six-sided dice.
 You roll several at once and read the **single highest result**.